 Our Story

-PopFix is a community-driven nonprofit dedicated to tackling the growing stray animal population in North Mississippi, based in the city of Tupelo.
-We focus on proactive solutions like spaying and neutering to prevent overpopulation before it starts.
-By collaborating with local veterinarians, volunteers, and animal advocates, we aim to create a sustainable impact that benefits both animals and the people who care for them.
+PopFix is a community-driven nonprofit dedicated to proactive solutions like spaying and neutering to prevent overpopulation before it starts.
+By working alongside local veterinarians, volunteers, and animal advocates, we create sustainable change that supports both animals and the people who care for them.

 The Board